 SPECIAL TUITION RATES

 NOTE: This page describes special tuition rates available only to certain continuing students who are grandfathered in to a previous discount program.
+These students must maintain continuous enrollment (spring and fall semesters, no leave of absence).

 Library and Information Science has negotiated a reduced tuition rate for employees of certain public libraries, schools and organizations in the Washington, DC area (see list below) covering part-time study (3-6 credits).
 The special rate is equal to one half of the current fall on-campus, part-time tuition rate, regardless of whether the classes are on campus or off or when they are being taken.
 In other words, tuition for Summer and off-campus classes is the same as Fall on-campus classes for students receiving special tuition rate.
 Students who receive the special tuition rate are not eligible for Provost Scholarships.
 The tuition rate applies only to classes offered by LIS (CLSC or LSC).